-To request a qualitative grade, you must complete the qualitative grade request form and submit it to your Faculty or to the French Immersion Studies office before the deadline in the University's Important Dates and Deadlines calendar (around the 10th week of class).
+To request a qualitative grade, you must complete the qualitative grade request form and submit it to the French Immersion Studies office before the deadline in the University's Important Dates and Deadlines calendar (around the 10th week of class).

 Once your request for a qualitative grade has been approved, you will no longer be able to view your letter grade for the course.
 However, you may ask to remove a qualitative grade IF AND ONLY IF this is beneficial to you in order to renew a scholarship, to maintain your eligibility to the co-operative education program or to the international exchange program.

 In the eventuality you would be enrolling in a master’s or professional program that needs all your grades, you may obtain this information upon request at the French Immersion Studies office.

 The University of Ottawa's Regulation on Bilingualism allows you to write your assignments and exams in French or English in nearly any course.
 While we encourage you to practice writing in French as much as possible, we recognize that, in some circumstances, having the freedom to choose can make a big difference!